msgpo/MicroG_Packs/README.md

 Just rename it and flash it again for the intended effect.

 Thanls to @osm0sis for the base magisk/recovery code.
 You're awesome.
-Thanks to @Setiaplha, the creator of NanoDroid, for the lib installation code.
+Thanks to @Setialpha, the creator of NanoDroid, and ale5000 for the lib installation code and permissions code.